-With the Open Championship now two weeks away the John Deere Classic has moved from its traditional slot of the final warm up event on the PGA Tour Open before the battle on the links for the Claret Jug.
+With the Open Championship now two weeks away the John Deere Classic moved last year from its traditional slot of the final warm up event on the PGA Tour before the battle on the links for the Claret Jug.

 The John Deere Classic first became an official PGA Tour event in 1972.
 At this time it was known as the Quad Cities Open.
 After a couple of further changes of sponsor it became the John Deere Classic in 1999 and since 2000 it has been played at TPC Deere Run.